KavajNaruj/homeassistant-enigma-player/README.md

     password: !secret enigma_password
 ```

-# Configuration Example 2 (using a pre-defined bouquet):
+# Configuration Example 2 (using a pre-defined bouquet and icon from screenshot):
 To get your bouquet references, open in your browser : http://box.ip/web/getservices